LEARNAcademy/syllabus/tools_and_resources/assessments-aws.md

 - Click the green button `Clone or download`
 - Click the clipboard icon on the side of the dropdown

+#### AWS
+- Log in and go to Cloud 9
+- Create environment
+- Name the environment something descriptive so you can keep track of each assignment, click `Next step`
+- On the Configure Settings page, change the Platform to Ubuntu Server 18.04 LTS, click `Next step`
+- Click `Create environment`

-#### In Terminal
+#### In the AWS Terminal
-- cd into an appropriate location
+- AWS provides a text editor and a terminal as well as a layout of the file structure
 - Type `git clone` and paste the link you copied from your git repository
 - cd into the assessment directory
-- You should see the full name of the assessment followed by your GitHub handle
+- You should see the full name of the assessment followed by your GitHub handle followed by (master) in the terminal file path
+- This means you are on the master branch of your repository
 - Type `git checkout -b <branch-name>` (no quotes or spaces in your branch name)
 - Terminal will say `Switched to a new branch <branch-name>`